 Purpose and Mission

-The SPS exists to help students transform themselves into contributing members of the professional community.
-Course work develops only one range of skills.
-Other skills needed to flourish professionally include effective communication and personal interactions, leadership experience, establishing a personal network of contacts, presenting scholarly work in professional meetings and journals, and outreach services to the campus and local communities.
+SPS is a chapter based society that exists to help students transform themselves into contributing members of the professional community.
+Traditional coursework develops only one range of skills.
+Other skills needed to flourish professionally include effective communication and personal interactions, leadership experience, establishing a personal network of contacts, presenting scholarly work in professional meetings and journals, research experiences, and outreach services to the campus and local communities.
+Through its members, advisers, chapters, and leadership, SPS enables national initiatives and local impacts within the community.

 Locally, regionally, nationally, and internationally, the SPS offers the opportunity for these important enrichments to the student’s experience.

 The Society of Physics Students was formed in 1968 with a constitution that combined its two "parent" organizations, The AIP Student Sections and the Sigma Pi Sigma honor society.
-SPS now has over 700 chapters on campuses across the country.
-About 5,000 students take part in chapter activities each year, making SPS the fourth largest physics society in the country.
-The associated honor society, Sigma Pi Sigma, now exists in about 450 of those chapters with over 75,000 inductees throughout its history.
+SPS now has over 800 chapters on campuses across the country.
+The associated honor society, Sigma Pi Sigma, now exists in about 575 of those chapters with over 90,000 inductees throughout its history.